-Though the game appears very complex at the onset, once the turn order is picked up it flows quite nicely.
+Though A Game of Thrones: The Board Game appears very complex at the onset, once the turn order is picked up it flows quite nicely.
 Depending on the group of players the game can turn out like a chess game, slow and thoughtful, or a stock market pit, chaotic deals happening all over the place.

 Components: 3/5.
 Though manufactured to Fantasy Flight’s outstanding quality, the number of icons that need to be memorised for smooth play is a little overwhelming.